 Here’s a tip.
 Use the real world to build your Facebook following.
 If you’re a San Francisco taco truck, for example, simply ASK people to like your Facebook Page when they come up to the truck.
 San Franciscans are foodies, to be sure, but many of them spend their lunch hours right on their mobile phone.
 So use the “real world” to build your “social” following.

 To summarize, by thinking about your target audience, the type of business you are, and the time investment you are willing to make you can get a good idea of whether or not Facebook is right for your business.
+Whether or not you go forward with implementing a social media marketing plan or not, the actual running of your business should still remain one of your primary concerns and you may even want to consider implementing An HRIS tool like this one to assist you with HR aspects.
+This could even help you free up time to actually focus on your presence on platforms like Facebook.

 Still not sure if Facebook is right for you?
 Send me a message and I will be happy to help you out with more suggestions.
 Helping companies figure out what platform is best for them is a big part of what I do as a social media marketing consultant in San Francisco.